 - “Please translate our name into Te Reo” – how not to go about a name change.

-To conclude, I provided a slide of tips for organisations to consider, adapted from the Ki te hoe Framework for funders supporting Māori aspirations which Haimona and I did for Philanthropy NZ / Tōpūtanga Tuku Aroha o Aotearoa.
+At the conclusion of the podcast, I provided a slide of tips for organisations to consider, adapted from the Ki te hoe Framework for funders supporting Māori aspirations which Haimona and I did for Philanthropy NZ / Tōpūtanga Tuku Aroha o Aotearoa.
 Here is the slide:

-As we build the Aotearoa of tomorrow and start to seriousy consider what it means to honour Te Tiriti and create synergy between Te Ao Pākehā and Te Ao Māori, these journeys are becoming more common – and they are very important.
+As we build the Aotearoa of tomorrow and start to seriously consider what it means to honour Te Tiriti and create synergy between Te Ao Pākehā and Te Ao Māori, these journeys are becoming more common – and they are very important.
 I hope the above is helpful as we walk this path, and, as always, I welcome feedback.